 # 2 – I Am The Law

-Yet another Among track, “I Am The Law” is about the comic book character Judge Dredd from 2000 ad comics, which the band are known to be big fans off.
-In many ways the perfect Anthrax song, the lyrical content about the juggernaut vigilante in a dystopian future suit the thrashing tune very well.
-It is also another staple of the bands live shows.
-Another great riff from the band, the song also has a good atmosphere that sets the scene for it lyrical subject matter.
-The song descent change pace much throughout the first half, stopping for a breakdown mid way through than exploding at the end.
+Yet another Among track, “I Am The Law” is about the comic book character Judge Dredd from 2000 ad comics, which the band is known to be big fans of.
+In many ways the perfect Anthrax song, and the lyrical content about the juggernaut vigilante in a dystopian future suit the thrashing tune very well.
+It is also another staple of the band’s live shows.
+Another great riff from the band, the song also has a good atmosphere that sets the scene for its lyrical subject matter.
+The song descent changes pace much throughout the first half, stopping for a breakdown mid-way through and then exploding at the end.